jr419/BRIDGE/docs/api-reference/gcn.md

 ## Implementation Details

-The GCN class consists of a stack of graph convolution layers.
-If `do_hp` is False, the model uses DGL's standard `GraphConv` layers.
-If `do_hp` is True, the model uses the `HPGraphConv` layers, which implement a high-pass filter.
+The GCN class consists of a stack of DGL `GraphConv` layers.
 The forward pass processes the input features through the layers, applying activation functions and dropout after each layer except the final one.

 For each layer in the stack:
 1. Apply graph convolution to the input features
 2. If not the output layer, apply activation function
 3. If not the output layer, apply dropout

-Note that if `do_hp` is True, the architecture changes to use high-pass filters, which emphasize the difference between a node's features and its neighbors' features (computed as I - GCN).

 ## Related Components

-- [HPGraphConv](api-reference/hpgraphconv.html): High-Pass Graph Convolution layer used when `do_hp=True`
+- Training utilities and optimization objectives in this package